Common dace

-The common dace (Leuciscus leuciscus) is a species of freshwater and brackish water ray-finned fish from the family Cyprinidae which is native to Europe but which has been introduced to other parts of the world.
+The common dace (Leuciscus leuciscus) is a species of freshwater and brackish water ray-finned fish from the family Leuciscidae which is native to Europe but which has been introduced to other parts of the world.
 It is a quarry species for coarse anglers.

 Description

 The common dace differs from other members in the genus Leuciscus found in Europe by its inferior mouth, slightly longer upper jaw which has the tip of the upper lip level with the centre line of the eye and the lack of an obvious snout.
 It has a yellowish iris and a body which is covered in large silvery scales, the lateral line having 49–52 scales.
 The anal fin has a concave margin and the caudal fin is forked.
 The dorsal fin has 2–3 spines and 7–9 soft rays while the anal fin has 3 spines and 8–9 soft rays.
 The maximum size attained is a total length of 30 cm.